HayoonSong/Transfer-learning-for-EEG-MI-classification-cross-subjects/README.md

     └── utils.py                    # a series of tools used in this repo

 ## Dataset
 We evaluated our model using [the BCI Compteition IV-2a datasets](http://www.bbci.de/competition/iv/results/index.html) published in 2008.
+The transfer learning introduced the idea of separating total data into two subsets:
+    * target data:
+    * source data:

-To devided the target data and source data from the combined train data and evaluation data:<br/>
+To separate the target data and source data from the combined train data and evaluation data:<br/>

     python data_processing.py